Trauma Counselling in Vancouver

 Get Trauma Counselling in Vancouver from a Registered Clinical Counsellor

-I know taking the first step to getting support is hard.
-I appreciate you being here.
+We know taking the first step to getting support is hard.
+We appreciate you being here.
 “Shopping around” for a counsellor is normal, especially when wanting to work through trauma.
-It can take time to find the right counsellor and so I encourage you to continue your search for the right one.
+It can take time to find the right counsellor and so we encourage you to continue your search for the right one.

-If you are curious about me or my trauma informed approach to counselling, please reach out for a free 15 minutes phone consultation.
+If you are curious about us or our trauma approach to counselling, please reach out for a free 15 minutes phone consultation.